john-savill/virtual_ECU/Readme.md

 This is a Basic Virtual ECU (VECU) that is made to run in a docker container.
 It is [Soafee](https://www.soafee.io/) compliant.
 Alongside the VECU is a Human-Machine Interface (HMI), which is built and runs in a seperate docker container, on a local webpage.

+I've mostly grabbed bits from the internet to put together the HMI HTTP viewer, adding some stuff of my own.
+I'm hoping this project will encourage me to learn more HTTP...

 ## Features

 ### VECU